miRCURY LNA miRNA Detection Probes

 Dual stainingA range of haptens is available for multiplexing applications, enabling visualization of the target miRNA with different combinations of FISH and/or chromogenic ISH.
-Dual-staining combining miRNA ISH with protein immunohistochemistry (IHC) is highly applicable for combinations of double-FAM probes and chromogenic secondary antibodies (see figures Dual stain in normal mammary gland and Dual stain in ductal carcinoma in situ (DCIS)).
+Dual-staining combining miRNA ISH with protein immunohistochemistry (IHC) is highly applicable for combinations of double-FAM probes and chromogenic secondary antibodies (see figure Dual stain by ISH and immunohistochemistry (IHC) in a double-fluorescence assay).

 Control probes for validation of resultsThe miRCURY LNA miRNA Detection Control Probes are designed for use with our miRCURY LNA Detection Probes for both ISH and Northern blotting experiments.
 The control probes are similar in length and LNA design to the detection probes and therefore fall within the same Tm range.
 The U6 snRNA positive control and the scramble negative control can be used during optimization and troubleshooting of ISH experiments.
 In addition, these controls can be used to validate experimental results (see figure Detection of hsa-miR-127 and hsa-miR-154).